voschezang/coding-handbook/collaboration/coaching.md

 Coaching is **result**-oriented.
 This means:

 - Start with a desired result, based on the preference of the coachee.
 Note that desires may change over time.
+- Optimism rather than pessimism.
+    - Explore core desires rather than fears.
-- Focus on core desires rather than fears
+    - Focus on potential.
+Explore options rather than obstacles.
+    - Emphasize what is possible, instead of what is not.
+    - Emphasize what worked well over failures.
 - Practical steps rather than theory and analysis.
+    - Don't over-analyze problems

+- End conversations with an action point.
 - Let the coachee come up with solutions.
 Then explore these.
-- End conversations with an action point.
-- Don't over-analyze problems
     - Don't provide solutions.